AI Bidding Coach

 B

 Now 4NT RKCB makes sense!
-Partner's 4♥ shows first-round heart control.
-Combined with your ♥AK83, hearts are locked up.
+Partner's 4♥ shows first-round heart control — and since you hold the ♥A, that cuebid means partner has a heart void, not the ace.
+Combined with your ♥AK83, hearts are completely locked up.
 The only question is whether you have enough key cards for 6♠ or 7♠.

 Bid 4NT (RKCB).
 If partner shows 2 key cards + the queen of trumps (response: 5♥), you have all 5 key cards and can bid 6♠ with confidence.
 With two small clubs, you won't risk a grand slam.
 6♠ should be excellent.